Please enable JavaScript to view the comments powered by Disqus.

 Choosing a Bank in Canada

-One of the first things you’ll probably want to do after arriving in Canada is opening a Canadian bank account.
-It’s always a good idea to try and research banks before reaching Canada, that way you save time on running around.
-It would also be great to research a bank that is within proximity to where you’ll be staying or a bank that perhaps offers their services in your first language.
+One of the first things you'll probably want to do after arriving in Canada is opening a Canadian bank account.
+It's always a good idea to research banks before reaching Canada.
+By doing this, you save time on running around.
+It would also be great to research a bank close to where you'll be staying or a bank that offers their services in your first language.

 There are five major banks in Canada.
 They are: